arrase/ai-shell-assistant/README.md

 - Executes shell commands on the machine where the assistant is running.
 - Configurable language model with adjustable temperature and retries.
 - Enhanced text output using `rich` for improved readability.
+- Web browsing capability to fetch and include online information in responses.

 ## Shortcuts